Everything you need to know...

 International/EU: £14,895 for the course

-- Gain in-depth knowledge and understanding of the principles and practice of human nutrition.
+- Gain in-depth, masters-level knowledge and understanding of the principles and practice of human nutrition.

 - Learn about the specific nutritional needs of athletes and develop practical skills to assess their diet, body composition and exercise performance.

-- Develop an appropriate level of competence in sports nutrition and exercise physiology for employment in the sports nutrition and exercise sector.
+- Develop competence in sports nutrition and exercise physiology for employment in the sports nutrition and exercise sector.

-- Enhance your ability to critically analyze current and developing theories in sports nutrition.
+- Enhance your ability to critically analyse current and developing theories in sports nutrition.

 Nutrition plays an important role in optimising sport and exercise performance.
 On this course you will study modules that will provide you with a solid foundation in nutritional science, human physiology, biochemistry, behaviour change, research skills and sports nutrition.
 You will also complete a sport or exercise nutrition focused research project.
 The course will equip you with the skills to specialise in sports nutrition.